wp-plugins/add-to-any/README.txt

 The WordPress sharing plugin to help people share, bookmark, and email your posts and pages using any service, such as Facebook, Twitter, Pinterest, Google, Reddit, Tumblr, StumbleUpon, LinkedIn, and well over 100 more sharing and social bookmarking sites.

+AddToAny's customizable social share icons let you optimize your blog posts & pages for specific social sites.

+= Share Buttons =

+* **New**: Vector sharing buttons (SVG sharing icons)
+* Universal Sharing Button and Smart Menu
+* Sharing Kit for individual share links
+* **New**: Custom sharing icons
+* Choose from over 100 individual services
+* 3rd party buttons include the Facebook Like Button, Twitter Tweet Button, Pinterest Pin It Button, Google+ Share Button and Google +1 Button
+* Universal email sharing makes it easy to share via Gmail, Yahoo!
+Mail, Outlook.com (Hotmail), AOL Mail, and any other web and native apps

 <a href="http://www.addtoany.com/" title="Sharing buttons">Share Buttons</a> demo

-AddToAny's customizable social share icons let you optimize your blog posts & pages for specific social sites.
-Choose from over 100 individual services.
-Additional 3rd party buttons include the Facebook Like Button, Twitter Tweet Button, Pinterest Pin It Button, Google+ Share Button and Google +1 Button.

-This sharing plugin lets you customize the AddToAny universal Smart Menu, which places the services visitors use at the top of the menu based on each visitor's usage.
-The Email tab makes it easy to share via Google Gmail, Yahoo!
-Mail, Outlook.com (Hotmail), AOL Mail, and any other web-based emailer or desktop program.

-* **New**: Vector sharing buttons
+= Analytics Integration =

+* Automatic Google Analytics integration (<a href="http://www.addtoany.com/ext/google_analytics/">access guide</a>) for sharing analytics
+* Track shared links with bit.ly, awe.sm, goo.gl, and custom URL shorteners

+= WordPress Optimized =

+* Loads asynchronously so your content always loads before or in parallel with AddToAny
+* Supports theme features such as HTML5 & XHTML, widgets, infinite scroll, post formats

+= Mobile Optimized & Retina Ready =

+* AddToAny gives users the choice in sharing from a service's native app or from a web app
+* For example, choose between Twitter's native app or Twitter's mobile web app
-* SVG sharing icons for the most popular services
+* AddToAny's SVG icons are lightweight and pixel-perfect at any size

-* Universal Sharing Menu & Kit with individual share links
-* Custom sharing icons
+= Customizable & Extensible =

 * Choose exactly where you want AddToAny to appear
-* Google Analytics integration (<a href="http://www.addtoany.com/ext/google_analytics/">access guide</a>)
-* WordPress optimized with asynchronous script loading
-* Mobile optimized for sharing to native apps or to web apps per service
-* Localized in English, Chinese, Spanish, Arabic, French, Portuguese, Japanese, Italian, Dutch, Danish, Catalan, Persian, Russian, Turkish, Albanian, Romanian, Belarusian, Greek, Irish
+* Easily <a href="http://www.addtoany.com/buttons/customize/wordpress">customize sharing</a> on your WordPress site
-* Easily <a href="http://www.addtoany.com/buttons/customize/wordpress">customizable</a> for beginners or advanced users, and <a href="/plugins/add-to-any/faq/" title="See 'How can I add both the universal button and the individual icons to another area of my theme?'">highly extensible</a> for developers and designers
+* <a href="/plugins/add-to-any/faq/">Highly extensible</a> for developers and designers
-* Supports theme features such as HTML5 & XHTML, widgets, infinite scroll, post formats
+* Custom icons let you use any icons at any location (media uploads directory, CDN, etc.)
 * Many more publisher and user features

+= Wide Support =

+* Over 8 years of active development
+* Over 2.9 million downloads
+* Translated into dozens of languages
-With **years of active development**, over **2.9 million downloads**, and **ongoing support from the community**, this plugin still strives to be the best WordPress plugin for sharing.
-Thanks for your feedback!
+* Ongoing support from the community

+This plugin still strives to be the best WordPress plugin for sharing, and development is fueled by your praise and feedback.

 <a href="http://www.addtoany.com/share_save" title="Share">Share this</a> plugin